 This new rule on corporate reporting on sustainability will force large companies to report regularly on the impact of their activities on the environment, human rights and the social sphere.

-In addition, this new legislation will eventually bring sustainability reporting in line with financial reporting, giving the public access to reliable and comparable data.
+In addition, this new directive will eventually bring sustainability reporting in line with financial reporting, giving the public access to reliable and comparable data.

 They will be subject to independent audits and certification processes.
 In addition, digital access to sustainability information is guaranteed.